 Pressure cooker chicken noodle casserole is the comfort food you dream of for dinner made right in your Instant Pot, Crockpot Express and Ninja Foodi in less than 10 minutes flat!
-YUM.
+If you love chicken noodle soup made in this pot, add noodles and make it a heartier meal!

 Ever made chicken noodle soup and wished it was a bit heartier??
 Well this pressure cooker chicken noodle casserole is the answer!
 Like a pasta chicken pot pie in your Instant Pot, we can’t get enough of it.
 One of our favorite Instant Pot recipes. (originally published 3/19, affiliate links present)

-- We have made many different Instant Pot casseroles because that’s what I grew up on, but now they can be made a lot faster in our multi cooker pot.
+We have made many different Instant Pot casseroles because that’s what I grew up on.
+Now they can be made a lot faster in our multi cooker pot.
+Most of the time I use leftover chicken but you could dice up a rotisserie too!